Does your knee hurt?

 Sometimes patients will tell us that they experience knee pain after they run.
-Whereas others may notice more knee pain when bending, or knee pain when walking.
-Both the specific locations of the knee pain and the types of activities which aggravate it can tell us useful information about which tissues may be causing the pain.
+Others may notice this pain in their knee when bending or walking.
+The specific location of the pain and the types of activities that aggravate it can help us pinpoint which tissues may be causing the pain.

-For example, runners may often experience pain at or around the kneecap which may be due to irritated soft tissues attaching at or near the kneecap, worn or torn cartilage, or strained tendons.
-Knee pain when bending may also be a sign of “runner’s knee” or patellofemoral syndrome (PFS).
+For example, runners may often experience pain at or around the kneecap.
+The nature of such high impact activities may lead to inflamed soft tissues near or on the kneecap, the wear and tear of cartilage at the knee joint, or strained tendons.
+Knee pain when bending or climbing stairs may also signify “runner’s knee” or patellofemoral pain syndrome (PFS).
 This can be aggravated by overuse, misalignment of your kneecap, or muscular weakness/imbalances in the legs.

-- Poor support in the arches of your feet and/or improper footwear
+- Poor support in the arches of your feet or improper footwear

 - Chondromalacia patella (damaged cartilage behind the kneecap)